PeterBengtson/Ooloi-docs/READMEs/FRONTEND_README.md

 ### Application Architecture

 The Ooloi Frontend is now a full-featured application with comprehensive system architecture matching the backend.
-It uses Integrant dependency injection for component lifecycle management and supports multiple deployment scenarios.
+It uses Integrant dependency injection for component lifecycle management.

 **Key Components:**
 - **gRPC Client**: Manages connection to backend server